Kiln Building like a girl.

 Then the existing slab had to be extended to accommodate a longer footprint.
 The firebox extends from the front such that the main kiln pad from the previous kiln is repurposed as the stepped-up base for the kiln chamber.

-In May, new apprentice, Tori Nicoletti, arrived and has been a help every step of the way.
+In May of 2024, new apprentice, Tori Nicoletti, arrived and has been a help every step of the way.
 Together we have laid every brick, thought through design challenges, and proceeded with careful consideration.
 We have gone through dozens of pairs of every kind of work glove known to man.

 My teacher in Japan, Yutaka Ohashi, gave me crucial advice and sent images of his recently reconfigured kiln, with which my design shares a basic profile (firebox, kiln chamber, collection box, chimney), and he has continued to encourage me, as is his way.